netdata/go.d.plugin/modules/weblog/README.md

 -   If using CSV parser

-Since weblog understands Nginx and Apache variables all you need is to copy your log format and... that is it!
+Since weblog understands
+ and Apache variables all you need is to copy your log format and... that is it!
 If there is a field that is not known by the weblog it's not a problem.
 It will skip it during parsing.
 But we suggest to replace all unknown fields with `-` for optimization purposes.